Oregon Health & Science University

 • Experience setting agendas for coalition meetings with AAC users and disability organizations.

-• Advanced knowledge of Microsoft Word, Excel, Powerpoint; Google Drive and ZOOM platform; Excellent organizational and communication skills; Ability to work independently in a multi-task environment.
+• Advanced knowledge of Microsoft Word, Excel, Powerpoint; Google Drive and ZOOM platform.

 Preferred Qualifications